dmccoystephenson/asn1-octetstring-constraint-example/README.md

 ## 8. Key Insight

-Changing the advisoryMessage constraint from 1 to 2 characters is **not backward compatible**:
+Changing the advisoryMessage constraint from 1..1 to 1..2 characters is **not backward compatible**:

-- A decoder compiled for 2 cannot read 1-encoded messages.
+- A decoder compiled for 1..2 cannot read 1..1-encoded messages exceeding its max.
-- A decoder compiled for 1 cannot read 2-encoded messages.
+- A decoder compiled for 1..1 cannot read 1..2-encoded messages exceeding its max.

 Messages must be encoded and decoded with the same schema.